Vanders/databagsapi/README.md

 Configuration
 =============

-Configuration options are all at the top of config.ru
+Configuration options are loaded from `databag-api.env`.
+A `sample.env` is provided.
+The configuration options are

- * CHEF_SERVER_URL - The API URL to connect to where the script can download the cookbooks it serves
+ * CHEF_SERVER_URL - Chef server API URL
- * CHEF_CLIENT_NAME - The name of the client to connect to the API with
+ * CHEF_CLIENT_NAME - Chef client name
- * CHEF_CLIENT_KEY - The key for the client to use to connect
+ * CHEF_CLIENT_KEY - Chef client key
- * API_BASE_URL - The base URL the sinatra app will be listening at (used to make links back to itself)
+ * API_BASE_URL - The base URL of the Sinatra app.
+This is used to make links back to itself.